 - 1. Temporary cash flow shortages; - 2.
 Emergencies; - 3.
 Unanticipated economic downturns based on an adverse change in economic indicators as outlined below; and - 4.
 One-time opportunities necessary to continue County services. - B. The County reserve policy is applicable to all operating property tax levy funds.
 The General Fund balance can be used to assist other tax levy funds to meet the policy.
 Lake County adopts the following reserve: - 1.
-A reserve to designate fund balance in the amount equal to the carryovers budgeted by the County Board for unfinished projects budgeted in the previous fiscal year. - 2.
-A reserve for risk fund liabilities based on a professionally performed actuarial analysis. - 3.
-A cash flow reserve equal to the cash flow needs for the most recently completed fiscal year defined as 1.5 months of the current fiscal years appropriation. - 4.
-A fund reserve equal to 15% of the operating budgeted expense of the funds except the FICA, IMRF and the claim portion of the Risk and Liability Funds.
-The reserves can be used as follows: - a.
-In the general fund one-third (5%) and in the remaining tax levy operating funds twothirds (10%) of this reserve can only be used in case of economic downturn as defined in the Economic Downturn Indicators section below. - b.
-One-third (5%) can be used to fund one-time emergency unanticipated expenditure requirements or to offset unanticipated revenue downturns occurring within a fiscal year. - c.
-One-third (5%) of this reserve in the general fund is set aside as additional liability reserves. - 5.
-The 15% reserves can only be used after the budgeted contingency has been exhausted.
+Designated reserves will be maintained in the amount equal to the carryovers approved annually by the County Board for unfinished, encumbered projects budgeted in the previous fiscal year. - Additional designated reserves will be maintained for Risk Management & Liability Insurance Fund liabilities in an amount based on a professionally-performed actuarial analysis. - 3.
+An undesignated reserve equal to 27.5% 35% of the current fiscal year appropriation, with the exception of the FICA, IMRF and Risk Management & Liability Insurance Funds.
+The amount of 27.5% includes a minimum of 1.5 months of cash flow and an additional 15% to cover unbudgeted, unplanned expenses.
+The FICA, IMRF, and Risk Management & Liability Insurance Funds must maintain a minimum undesignated reserve of 12%. - 4.
+The undesignated reserves can be used only with the approval of the County Board under the following circumstances: - a. in case of economic downturn as defined in the Economic Downturn Indicators section below; - b. to fund one-time emergency unanticipated expenditure requirements or to offset unanticipated revenue downturns occurring within a fiscal year; and - c. to fund liability claims. - 5.
+Undesignated reserves can only be used after the budgeted contingency has been exhausted.
 These reserves can be used only after a plan has been outlined to address the situation that necessitated the use of the reserves. - 6.
-The County Board may also designate cash balance in addition to the above reserves for the purpose of funding future capital projects or other one-time expenditures.
+The County Board may also designate undesignated reserves for the purpose of funding future capital projects or other one-time expenditures.